High-speed rail in Canada: Alto (high-speed rail)

 On October 28, 2024, it was confirmed that Via HFR would be built as high-speed rail, with fully grade-separated trains travelling up to 300 km/h.
 The winning bid was expected to be announced a few weeks later, with design of the system expected to take approximately four years.
 The selected consortium, named Cadence, includes companies such as SNCF, Air Canada, SYSTRA Canada, Keolis Canada, AtkinsRéalis, and CDPQ Infra. $3.9 billion were pledged for the design phase of the project, after which construction is expected to begin.

-On February 19, 2025, then-Prime Minister Justin Trudeau announced that the Cadence project was being changed to a fully electric high-speed rail line from Toronto to Quebec City.
+On February 19, 2025, Prime Minister Justin Trudeau announced that the Cadence project was being changed to a fully electric high-speed rail line from Toronto to Quebec City.
 The approximately 1000 km corridor project was named Alto, which is also the new brand name of Via Rail's subsidiary, formerly known as High Frequency Rail.
-The Cadence consortium, along with the Crown corporation, will collaborate to design, finance, operate, and maintain the project.
+The Cadence consortium, along with the Crown corporation, is collaborating to design, finance, operate, and maintain the project.

 Other proposed routes

+Toronto Pearson-Oshawa

+If built mainly along the Highway 407 corridor, this project could become a key segment of a GTA orbital rail line linking major suburban hubs.
+With a four-station route, a high-speed or fast regional rail line connecting: Toronto Pearson International Airport →Vaughan Metropolitan Centre → Richmond Hill Centre → Oshawa.
+Transportation planners often see this northern corridor as one of the most strategically valuable transit routes in the region.